SLEDGE: Synthesizing Driving Environments with Generative Models and Rule-Based Traffic

 \subsection{Diffusion Transformer}

 We obtain RLMs $\bM$ for each training example via the frozen, pretrained encoder $\pi$ and use them to train a diffusion model $\delta$ with the DDPM algorithm~\cite{Ho2020ARXIV}.

-\boldparagraph{Training} For each scene, we sample a noise scaling factor $\sigma$ from a log-normal distribution and create a noisy sample $\hat \bM = \bM + \sigma \boldsymbol{\cE}$, with $\boldsymbol{\cE}$ being sampled from a standard normal distribution of the same shape as $\bM$.
+\boldparagraph{Training} For each scene, we sample a noise scaling factor $\sigma$ from a log-normal distribution and create a noisy sample $\hat \bM = \bM + \sigma \boldsymbol{\cE}$, with $\boldsymbol{\cE}$ sampled from a standard normal distribution of the same shape as $\bM$.
 We model $\delta(\hat \bM; \bc, \sigma)$ as a Transformer~\cite{Vaswani2017NIPS}, following DiT~\cite{Peebles2023ICCV}, where $\bc$ is a conditioning vector.
-For our experiments, we choose $\bc$ to be a one-hot class label indicating the city to which the example belongs, which is readily available in nuPlan.
-However, it is easily possible to adapt our framework to other conditioning, \eg, images, text descriptions, or learned cluster labels based on RVAE features.
+We choose $\bc$ to be a one-hot label indicating the city to which the example belongs.
+This conditioning resolves ambiguities between locations (e.g. right- and left-hand driving in the US and Singapore).
+However, it is possible to adapt our framework to other conditioning, \eg, images, text descriptions, or learned clusters based on the autoencoder features.
 The DiT architecture is simple, scalable, and free from down- or upsampling operations, making it compatible with RLMs of any spatial resolution.
 It applies a series of self-attention blocks to the tokenized input $\hat \bM$, with the conditioning on $\bc$ and $\sigma$ implemented using AdaLN-Zero~\cite{Peebles2023ICCV}.
-To train the model, we optimize the L2 reconstruction loss between $\boldsymbol{\cE}$ and $\delta(\hat \bM; \bc, \sigma)$.
+We optimize the L2 reconstruction loss between $\boldsymbol{\cE}$ and $\delta(\hat \bM; \bc, \sigma)$.